Graduation and Congregations

 Caps on Graduation Numbers

-We aim to accommodate as many graduands and their guests as possible during each Congregation, but there are practical limitations.
-Degree Congregations take place in our historic Senate-House, where members of the University have graduated since the Eighteenth Century, but although we hold repeated ceremonies across each day, each one can only hold so many people and, to provide the best experience, ceremonies should take place during daylight.
-Please confirm with your College that you have a place booked at a ceremony before making any other arrangements.
+The University aims to accommodate as many graduands and their guests as possible during each Congregation, but there are practical limitations.
+Degree Congregations take place in the historic Senate-House, where members of the University have graduated since the Eighteenth Century, but although repeated ceremonies are held across each day, each one can only hold so many people and, to provide the best experience, ceremonies should take place during daylight.
+Please confirm with the Praelector's Secretary that you have a place booked at a ceremony before making any other arrangements.
 If there is no space at a particular ceremony, there will be later occasions and Degree Congregations take place across the year.

 Certificates and transcripts